-This intersection will be instrumental when a by-pass route is temporarily established during Phase Two of the 236th Street improvement project in.
-This will take place in the summer of 2022.
+This intersection was instrumental when the temporary by-pass route was utilized during Phase Two of the 236th Street improvement project in 2022.
 The initial improvement to this intersection is only intended to provide easier access to the Tribe's Administration Building, the Angel of the Winds Casino Resort and the local neighborhood.
-After the 236th Street project is complete, this intersection will undergo a more substantial permanent improvement which will incorporate future increased vehicle traffic flow, improved site distance and other safety issues.
+After the 236th Street project is complete, this intersection will undergo a more substantial permanent improvement which will incorporate future increased vehicle traffic flow, improved site distance and other safety issues such as road departure events.
 According to neighbors who lived at this intersection for over 50 years, serious accidents occur here regularly.
+Per the Snohomish County Sheriff's Department, in 2022 there were two accidents at this intersection and two additional accidents close by on Kackman Road, AKA 252nd Street and one on 35th Avenue.